martaWpl/pokemons/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

+#Demo

+Demo version is available here: <a href="https://pokemons-app.firebaseapp.com/pokemons">https://pokemons-app.firebaseapp.com/pokemons</a>

+#Progressive Web App features

+Application is in 100% progressive (tested via Lighthouse).
+You can add this app to home screen on your mobile and run quickly from here.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.